alinex/node-monitor/README.md

     -C, --nocolors  turn of color output
     -v, --verbose   run in verbose mode
     -h, --help      Show help

-    -m, --mail <email> Email to send to instead of configured one
+### Check controller once

+You may run the monitor to check the defined controllers once and get their
+status:

+    > monitor my-develop    # run only this controller
+    > monitor my-*          # run controllers with the given name prefix
+    > monitor               # run all controllers

+You may start a try run in which nothing is stored in the storage and no action is taken.

+    -t --try        do a try run

-The verbose mode works in multiple steps:
+The verbose mode works here in multiple steps:

     -v    show also the sensor status on console
     -vv   also display the result values